tompos2/proton_mail_auto_select_next_message/README.md

    - For Firefox: [Tampermonkey for Firefox](https://addons.mozilla.org/en-US/firefox/addon/tampermonkey/)

 2. Install the user script:
-   - Click on this link: [ProtonMail - Auto Move to Next Message](https://raw.githubusercontent.com/tompos2/proton_mail_auto_select_next_message/master/main.user.js)
+   - Click on this link: [ProtonMail: Auto Select Next Message](https://raw.githubusercontent.com/tompos2/proton_mail_auto_select_next_message/master/main.user.js)
    - Tampermonkey will detect the user script and open a new tab with the script's details.
    - Click on the "Install" button to install the script.

-3. Configure ProtonMail:
+3. Open ProtonMail:
    - Log in to your ProtonMail account.
    - The user script will automatically start working on the ProtonMail inbox page.